saylordotorg/course_cs402/Unit02.md

+---
+layout: default
+title: "CS402: Computer Communications and Networks"
+course_description: "A detailed introduction to the basic hardware, software, and architectural components of computer communications in local area networks.
+Focuses on understanding the basics of computer networks, switching, routing, protocols, and security."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Networking Fundamentals: Protocols** <span id="2"></span>

 *In life, protocols define the way we interact with other people – for